Home » Indian Polity » Overseas Citizenship of India

 Overseas Citizenship of India, Meaning, Card, Eligibility

 The Constitution of India does not permit dual citizenship in India (Article 9).
-Overseas Citizenship is a status of immigration that authorizes an Indian residing in a foreign nation who has his origin in India to live and work in India for an indefinite period.
-They do not have the right to vote during elections as well as they are not provided with the right to hold public office.
+Overseas Citizenship allows people of Indian origin living abroad to live and work in India for as long as they want.
+However, they cannot vote in elections or hold public office.

 Read More: Citizenship